cschladetsch/PySeachZips/README.md

 ```
 - Comprehensive scan of ALL ZIP files across ALL drives
 - **Warning**: Significantly longer scan time
+- Benefits most from threading on multi-drive systems
 - Useful for complete archive inventories

 #### All File Types